 This map should be filled with the symptoms and indicators of when you are experiencing these advantages or disadvantages.
 For example, if you’re mapping consensus vs. autonomy, you might include “slow decision making” as a disadvantage of consensus.

 Once you have your map, you are ready.

 Implementing polarity management for the long haul

-The difference between this and traditional management is that you don’t ever seek to fully embody one pole; the poles aren’t the goal.
-Rather, you constantly are moving between the poles in an upward spiral toward the perfect balance between the two.
-The goal is between the poles.
+The difference between polarity management and traditional management is that you don’t ever seek to fully embody one pole; the poles aren’t the goal.
+Rather, you are constantly moving between the poles in an upward spiral toward the perfect balance between the two.

 You put processes in place to avoid the disadvantages and maximize the advantages of both simultaneously.
 You invite discussion and analysis of where you are in this tension and where you need to be right now.
 You accept that that answer might be different tomorrow and different yet again the day after.

 Polarity management has become prominent as an organizational management tool.
 That’s great.

 But polarity management is equally applicable and valuable in many other spheres of life – for individuals, for families, for communities, and for countries.
 Perhaps most importantly, humanity itself can learn from polarity management.

 As just one example, more and more of us are calling for us to look beyond skin color and cultural norms, to see the humanity that binds us.
 This is absolutely essential for our survival and prosperity.

 At the same time, it’s equally true that many of us want to protect tradition and our own cultural identities.
 We fear that in focusing only on our common humanity, we will lose the qualities that made our communities unique and gave us our sense of identity.